-The PQMP-LC aims to bring together multi-disciplinary partnership teams to foster and accelerate the work of the PQMP grantees in the dissemination and implementation of key measures.
-This will include:
+The PQMP Learning Collaborative brings together multi-disciplinary partnership teams to foster and accelerate the work of the PQMP grantees in the dissemination and implementation of key measures.
+The aims of the PQMP Learning Collaborative include:

-- creating opportunities to build and exchange knowledge on measure testing, implementation, and reporting processes;
+- Creating opportunities to build and exchange knowledge on measure testing, implementation, and reporting processes;

-- ensuring that the work of the PQMP grantees remains policy-relevant.
+- Ensuring that the work of the PQMP grantees remains policy-relevant.

 To fulfill these aims, the PQMP Learning Collaborative coordinates activities and synthesizes learnings across grantee teams.
 Key activities focus on addressing a set of research foci identified by CMS and AHRQ, supporting quality measurement and improvement, grounding the PQMP work in implementation science principles, and supporting the dissemination of grantees’ findings.
 More information about these efforts, including Lessons from the Field reports, an Implementation Science Roadmap, and Measure Implementation and Quality Improvement Toolkits, can be found on the PQMP Measure Implementation and Quality Improvement page.